March Madness CBD Sale

 For example, a cat CBD oil tincture may have 6.67 mg per dropperful serving, while CBD cat treats might only have 2 mg per serving.
 It would take three times the amount of cat CBD treats to equal the same dose in one dropper of cat CBD tincture.

 Don’t forget to keep track of your cat’s CBD usage, especially when first beginning CBD.
-Write down how much CBD oil for cats you give your kitty, and what changes you observe, such as a calmer disposition, improved behavior, better mobility, and so on.
+Write down how much CBD oil for cats you give your kitty, and what changes you observe.

 These are important details that will inform your future dosage adjustments.
-They’ll also provide valuable insight into the effectiveness of your cat’s CBD wellness plan.
+They’ll also provide valuable insight into how your cat is responding to their CBD diet.

 Key Takeaway Icon